OUTLOOK 2020 Turkey (Part IV of V)

 The government has targeted 5% growth for Turkey in 2020 and no current account deficit.

 Under the current economic structure, this is not a possible outcome, but the economic management of the country counts with a “transformation” campaign following the “rebalancing” story.
 That might seem deliberately vague.
-Serious economic reform, counting with some short-term pain for long-term gain, is in no way on the cards.
+Serious economic reform, countenancing some short-term pain for long-term gain, is in no way on the cards.
 So it’s time to watch out for more jiggery-pokery from national statistical institute TUIK and regulatory officials.
 Growth of 5% may well be announced, but at the same time the official treatment of the balance of payments numbers should be placed squarely under the microscope.

 Under the present conditions, the current account must inevitably deteriorate in 2020.